 M.S.W., Smith College, 1986; Ph.D., biology, University of Oregon, 1974

 As a writing coach for people working on nonfiction (theses, dissertations, academic papers, books, memoirs), I provide developmental and copyediting services and help with organization, writer’s blocks, procrastination, time management, and breaking long or overwhelming tasks into doable pieces.
 I coach graduate and undergraduate students on writing projects.
 I also work with faculty who are trying to publish books or articles in a variety of fields.
 My coaching experience includes work in social sciences, education, sciences, and humanities.
 I am also experienced working with adults and teens with learning disabilities and ADD.
-My recent book, How to Become an Academic Coach, coauthored with Hillary Hutchinson, is a good illustration of my capabilities.
+My recent books, How to Become an Academic Coach and Scaling the Ivory Tower, coauthored with Hillary Hutchinson, are good illustrations of my capabilities.

 Turning Leaves Editorial